top of page

 That only works because there is an unspoken social understanding behind the interaction.

-The embrace itself belongs to the dance.
+The embrace exists within the dance.

 And “just a dance” does not mean emotionally empty or mechanically technical.
 Sometimes a dance can feel joyful, sensual, emotional, playful, intense, or deeply connected without necessarily implying romantic or sexual intention.